 Steven Gebelin is an intellectual property and internet law trial attorney.
 Steven graduated from New York University Law School where he attended on an academic scholarship.
-He then began his career handling patent litigation at Quinn Emanuel Urquhart & Sullivan in Los Angeles.
+He then began his career handling patent and intellectual property litigation at Quinn Emanuel Urquhart & Sullivan in Los Angeles.
 At Quinn, Steven’s excellent credentials and engineering background landed him a spot on teams litigating on behalf of Silicon Valley titans like Google and LinkedIn, among other technology companies.
-After Quinn, Steven joined Erik Syverson's internet law practice group at a prominent Los Angeles litigation boutique before following Mr. Syverson to Raines Feldman in 2014.
+After Quinn, Steven joined Erik Syverson's internet law practice group at a prominent Los Angeles litigation boutique before establishing Syverson, Lesowitz & Gebelin as a name partner.

 Steven often defends data breach lawsuits for companies that either didn’t retain counsel to clean up the breach or retained other less experienced lawyers to handle the breach remediation.
 He has represented online retailers and individuals accused of violating federal privacy provisions such as HIPAA, CFAA, SCA and similar state statutory provisions.
-One recent matter related to a large health care network's disclosure of unredacted patient surgical procedures pursuant to a third party subpoena.
+One recent matter related to a large health care network's disclosure of unredacted patient surgical procedures pursuant to a third-party subpoena.
 On the other side of the coin, Steven has represented companies prosecuting data breach and trade secret claims against former employees who have illegally accessed company databases without authorization.

-Finally, Steven has handled numerous patent matters over the years.
-He has appeared both in federal courts and the International Trade Commission on patent matters involving optoelectronic devices, relational databases, filmmaking plans, website designs, jewelry, video streaming devices, and more.
+Finally, Steven has handled numerous copyright and patent matters over the years.
+He has appeared both in federal courts and the International Trade Commission on copyright and patent matters involving optoelectronic devices, relational databases, filmmaking plans, website designs, jewelry, video streaming devices, and more.

 J.D., New York University Law School